Martha McSally: Lawsuit against the U.S. Department of Defense

 McSally was represented by The Rutherford Institute in McSally v.
-Rumsfeld, a successful 2001 lawsuit against the Department of Defense, challenging the military policy that required U.S. and U.K. servicewomen stationed in Saudi Arabia to wear the body-covering abaya when traveling off base in the country.
-At the time of the lawsuit McSally, as a major (O-4), was the highest ranking female fighter pilot in the U.S. Air Force.
+Rumsfeld, a 2001 lawsuit against the Department of Defense, challenging the military policy that required U.S. and U.K. servicewomen stationed in Saudi Arabia to wear the body-covering abaya when traveling off base in the country.
+At the time of the lawsuit McSally, as a major (O-4), was the highest ranking figher female pilot in the U.S. Air Force.
 Her suit alleged "the regulations required her to send the message that she believes women are subservient to men."
+In 1995, while stationed in Kuwait, she was granted an audience with Secretary of Defense William Perry to urge the change to the policy, an extremely rare event for a junior officer in the US military.

 In a 60 Minutes interview broadcast on CBS on January 20, 2002, she described the discrimination she experienced under the policy: "I have to sit in the back and at all times I must be escorted by a male ... [who], when questioned, is supposed to claim me as his wife," she said.
 "I can fly a single-seat aircraft in enemy territory, but [in Saudi Arabia] I can't drive a vehicle.
+The Department of Defense local policy was derived from guidance given by the US Embassy in Riyadh, following the 1991 Gulf War, to its staff as a measure to avoid harassment by Saudis and help women blend in.
+This was formalized in a General Order, despite the Department of State policy relaxing and changing over time.

 General Tommy Franks, then commander of the United States Central Command, announced in 2002 that U.S. military servicewomen would no longer be required to wear the abaya, although they would be "encouraged" to do so as a show of respect for local customs.
 Commenting on the change, Central Command spokesman Colonel Rick Thomas said it was not made because of McSally's lawsuit but had already been "under review" before the lawsuit was filed.
 McSally had been working to change the policy for several years and had filed the lawsuit after she had been threatened with a court martial if she did not comply.

 In 2002, Congress passed legislation prohibiting anyone in the military from "requiring or encouraging servicewomen to put on abayas in Saudi Arabia or to use taxpayers' money to buy them."
 Following her USAF career, McSally has continued to speak out about gender relations in Saudi Arabia.